Types of conjunctivitis

 - Try to stay away from what it is that you’re allergic to.

-- On days when the pollen count is high, try to keep windows in your house and car closed, and wear sunglasses when you’re outside.
+- On days when the pollen count is high, keep windows closed, and wear sunglasses when you’re outside.

 If you’re allergic to dust mites it may help to: